 Okay, back to the recipe.

 Once I opened two packs of Biscoff cookies (and inhaled a couple in the process), I layered the cinnamon pumpkin whipped cream with the cookies to create a tasty pumpkin ice box cake that got rave reviews from everyone at Saturday’s chili cookoff.
 I knew I had to make it again on Sunday to photograph for the blog so I could share it with you guys!
-If you’re looking for a fast dessert you can whip up for Friendsgiving or Thanksgiving in the coming week, keep this one on your radar!
+If you’re looking for a fast dessert you can whip up for Friendsgiving or Thanksgiving, keep this one on your radar!

 - 3 cups heavy whipping cream